Why does Victoria have protected places?

-Park Explorers encourages students to discover and care for their natural spaces through place-based inquiry learning.
-The program is designed to engage upper primary school students and strongly links with the Year 3-6 Victorian Curriculum areas of Science, Geography, Health and Physical Education, Critical and Creative Thinking and the cross-curriculum priorities of Sustainability and Aboriginal Histories and Culture.
+The Park Explorers program encourages students to discover and care for their natural spaces through place-based inquiry learning.
+It is designed to engage upper primary school students and strongly links with the Year 3-6 Victorian Curriculum areas of Science, Geography, Health and Physical Education, Critical and Creative Thinking and the cross-curriculum priorities of Sustainability and Aboriginal Histories and Culture.

-The program and its accompanying resources (below) are based on Parks Victoria’s Learning for Nature Education philosophy; Connect, Explore, Protect.
+The program and its accompanying resources are based on Parks Victoria's Learning for Nature education philosophy: Connect, Learn, Protect.
 This structure is designed to: